binchenX/understand_container/docs/ch4.md

 sudo docker run -it alpine sh -c 'apk add -U libcap; capsh --print'
 ```

-using `docker ps -a` find out the container id of the one we just run, it should be the lastest one.
+Use `docker ps -a` to find out the container ID of the one we just ran; it should be the latest one.

-Then export the rootfs to create a runc runtime bundle.
+Then, export the rootfs to create a `runc` runtime bundle.

 ```
 mkdir rootfs